- Breast Augmentation

 Breast Augmentation or Enlargement is one of the most common cosmetic surgery procedures performed.
 For many, the choice of an experienced surgeon, is hugely important.
 Achieving the look you expect from your breast implants is our goal.

-Both Professor Kell and Mr Barry have extensive experience in breast surgery, including aesthetic surgery, cosmesis, reconstruction and revision.
+Our Surgeons have extensive experience in breast surgery, including aesthetic surgery, cosmesis, reconstruction and revision.
 This includes specific training in breast augmentation surgery, in addition to training in breast cancer surgery and breast reconstruction surgery.
-Both are also regularly consulted for second opinion by patients requiring revision following previous breast surgery.
+They are also regularly consulted for second opinion by patients requiring revision following previous breast surgery.